About Us | Texas Tech University Health Sciences Center

 SPPH Faculty Appointments

-Gerard Carrino, PhD, MPH
+Gerard Carrino, Ph.D., MPH

 Dean